hhsprings/docker-ffmpeg-yours/README.md

 As mentioned above, the source tree, intermediate files, etc. are all left unerased, so you may want to clean them up.

 By the way, you can easily see the difference between /ffmpeg-yours and /ffmpeg-yours-min by reading my Dockerfile.

+## About why I needed this
+I wanted to use it for [this explanation](https://hhsprings.bitbucket.io/docs/programming/examples/ffmpeg/misc/ffmpeg_on_docker.html) for casual users of ffmpeg.
+That is, I needed "freedom" for me rather than being perfect.

+As I wrote in the link, there must be a container that is more suitable for you than mine.